Mjz86/c_colon/mcc.md

 - type-v-table( 64 byte aligned) :

-  0. castation-table( used in dynamic cast) :
+  0. `castation-table`( used in dynamic cast) :

-  we have the search table , to do a binary search,  for each type , there might be a different lookup table depending on class visibility and the highariachy,
+  we have the search table , to do a binary search,  for each type , there might be a different lookup table depending on class visibility and the hagiarchy,

   but , for this type , all the accessible types are in the lookup, this , although taking up more space,  is more efficient than a graph traversal algorithm at runtime,  either way, it is already a bad practice to do dynamic inheritance, and most things would be resolved via `enum` types anyway, with simplicity , and more safety